Introduction

 - Use the DM proc

-that means it's a JSON object, so it has to be an associative list. - Iterate over the entire list and make sure all values are null.
+json_encode()- if the JSON representation of the list starts with an open curly bracket{that means it’s a JSON object, so it has to be an associative list. - Iterate over the entire list and make sure all values are null.
 This is usually faster, but can yield a false positive - associative lists with all values set to

-are unlikely to come up in practice, but legal.
+nullare unlikely to come up in practice, but legal.

 Conversion to Associative